• Use Cases

 Slack Integration

-Push lesson-completion alerts straight into the channel your team watches.
+Push lesson-completion alerts straight into whichever channel each workspace watches.

 Open link